will-pang/blog/content/osler-mcp/local_models.md

 ### All benchmarks are wrong, but some are useful?

 While the data scientist in me would love to have set up some regression-based analysis, I think it's pretty hard to have an apples to apples comparison between models as each model is optimized towards different use cases (e.g., coding agents vs general Q&A) + comes in different shapes & sizes.
-That being said, I found this [blog post](https://www.docker.com/blog/local-llm-tool-calling-a-practical-evaluation/) on local LLM tool calling from the folks at Docker to be pretty insightful, with my main takeaway being: (1) which model can answer the prompt correctly using the provided tools (2) with the least amount of tool invocation?
+That being said, I found this [Docker blog post](https://www.docker.com/blog/local-llm-tool-calling-a-practical-evaluation/) on evaluating local LLM tool calling to be pretty insightful, with the main takeaways being: (1) which model can answer the prompt correctly using the provided tools (2) with the least amount of tool invocation?

 ### So why open sourced?